 A near miss between a Boeing 737 airliner approaching Manchester Airport and a UFO was investigated by the Civil Aviation Authority, CAA.

 The pilots of British Airways flight 5061 reported the incident as they flew over the Pennines on route from Milan on January 6 1995.
-Seventeen minutes before touchdown, a mysterious, triangular shaped UFO flashed past the right hand side of the aircraft at a distance described as being very close, so close, in fact, that the crew instinctively ducked in their seats.
+17 minutes before touchdown, a mysterious, triangular shaped UFO flashed past the right hand side of the aircraft at a distance described as being very close, so close, in fact, that the crew instinctively ducked in their seats.